deckhouse/virtualization/images/cdi-artifact/patches/README.md

 Set the storage class name for the scratch pvc from the original pvc that will own the scratch pvc, or set it to an empty value if not available.

+#### `012-add-caps-for-deckhouse-provisioners.patch`

+Add capabilities for deckhouse provisioners to cdi StorageProfile.

+#### `013-support-converting-images-to-different-formats.patch`

+Support for converting images to different formats.

 #### `014-delete-service-monitor.patch`

 Removed the creation of a service monitor from the cdi-operator.